minshi123/gitlab/doc/user/group/saml_sso/index.md

 ### Additional setup options

-GitLab [isn't limted to the SAML providers listed above](#my-identity-provider-isnt-listed) but your identity provider may require additional configuration, such as the followign:
+GitLab [isn't limted to the SAML providers listed above](#my-identity-provider-isnt-listed) but your identity provider may require additional configuration, such as the following:

 | Field | Value | Notes |
 |-------|-------|-------|